ju-sh/whim/README.md

 the browser in the debugging mode.

 ### Firefox
+This is a 'temporary' installation meant for debugging.
+So won't last between firefox sessions.

  1. Go to this url: `about:debugging`
  2. On the sidebar, click `This Firefox`
  3. Under `Temporary Extensions`, click the `Load Temporary Add-on` button
  4. Choose the `manifest.json` file in this repo

-Now this addon should show up as `Whim` in the list of `Temporary Extensions`
+Now this addon should show up as `Whim` in the list of `Temporary Extensions`.

 ### Chromium / Chrome
+This extension was not meant for Chromium-based browsers, but still seems to work fine.

+Can be added as an extension in developer mode.

  1. Go to this url: `chrome://extensions/`
  2. Enable the switch on the top right that says `Developer mode`
  3. Click on the `Load unpacked` button that will now appear on top left.
  4. Select the directory of this repo.

+Now this addon should show up as `Whim` under `All Extensions`.

 ## About